 Walnut Creek has a low unemployment rate and a strong job industry, meaning many residents don’t need to venture to the big city in their daily lives.
 If you take a job in SF, you’ll be able to easily commute while saving parking fees by using the suburb’s BART station.
 Add to that the great schools in town, and you’ll see Walnut Creek is a great place for you and your family.

-San Jose is on the proverbial map, primarily for its reputation amongst the high-tech industry.
+San Jose is on the proverbial map, primarily for its reputation in the high-tech industry.
 Companies like Adobe, Cisco, eBay, PayPal, and many more are headquartered there.
 This has also drawn the attention of tech startups looking to be the next big thing.
 Here in the heart of Silicon Valley, the job market is strong and the cost of living is significantly lower than that of San Francisco.

 But, that’s not all San Jose has going for it.
 With more than 250 sunny days a year and summer temperatures in the 70s and 80s, the weather is a big part of the city’s charm.
 Those who love the outdoors will find their place in San Jose, which is also placed near many state parks and mountain ranges a short drive away.